New Zealand vs England: Ollie Robinson praises James Anderson and Stuart Broad after pace duo equal record

 As ever it was a team effort, Broad grabbing number 1,000 when he had New Zealand's Neil Wagner caught by Robinson and Anderson snapping up a return chance from centurion Tom Blundell to reel in McGrath and Warne's magic number.

 But it was also intriguing that Robinson, a relative international novice by their marathon standards, outdid them both on the day as pick of the attack.
-He claimed four for 54 and increasingly looks like a reliable heir apparent.
+He claimed 4-54 and increasingly looks like a reliable heir apparent.

 Anderson, 40, and Broad, 36, have acted as de facto bowling coaches for some time now and have taken a particular interest in Robinson, who has eagerly soaked up their tips.